hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 To study the effect of homophily on the adoption of healthy behavior

 ### Design
 710 participants are randomly put into two conditions: homophilous population condition, and unconstructed population condition.
-Homophilous population condition consists of people having similar individual characteristics (gender, age, and BMI) whereas people in the other condition are random and mixed.
+The homophilous population condition consists of people having similar individual characteristics (gender, age, and BMI) whereas people in the other condition are random and mixed.

 All networks in the study have the same size (= 72), clustering coefficient (= 0.4), and degree distribution (= 6).
 The only difference is the level of homophily.